 Thomas Jefferson Visitor Center Custom Kiosk Case Study

-The Charlottesville Albemarle Convention & Visitors Bureau (CACVB), an organization dedicated to providing increased awareness of the Charlottesville area, selected JANUS Displays to create an outdoor touch screen kiosk for the Thomas Jefferson Visitor Center that promotes local businesses and area attractions.
+We created an outdoor touch screen kiosk for the Charlottesville Albemarle Convention & Visitors Bureau (CACVB), an organization dedicated to providing increased awareness of the Charlottesville, Virginia area.
+The CACVB stationed the kiosk at the Thomas Jefferson Visitor Center, to promote local businesses and attractions.

-Of utmost important was the kiosk’s ability to capture geographic data to learn more about those who visit the Center.
-Once a new user interacts with the display, a two-question survey appears and asks participants to enter their zip codes and provide the number of people in their party.
+To capture geographic data and to learn more about Center visitors, new users must respond to a two-question survey that asks them to enter their home ZIP codes and provide the number of people in their party.
 Participants respond to the questions with an on-screen number pad.

-JANUS provided their JMC 105 media player and SunBriteTV’s All-Weather Interactive Touch Screen.
-Additionally, JANUS craftsmen built a custom-made pedestal to match the Center’s rustic look and feel.
+JANUS provided its JMC 105 media player, SunBriteTV’s All-Weather Interactive Touch Screen, and a custom pedestal to match the Center’s rustic look and feel.